taxjar/taxjar-api-docs/source/guides/node.md

 We recommend using a `.env` file with a package such as [dotenv](https://github.com/motdotla/dotenv) to keep sensitive credentials like API tokens outside of your code.

+**Warning:** Never expose your API token in client-side JavaScript.
+This is insecure and could put your TaxJar account at risk.

 # Sales Tax Calculations

 ```javascript